edwindarmadi/QuantumWire_Trend_Analysis/README.md

 <p></p>

-Story: Total revenue was higher for NL but as revenue declined, the share of loyalty member purchases also increased and overtook NL members.

 * Since launching the Loyalty Program in 2019, Non-Loyalty members have generated $17M in total revenue, while Loyalty members have contributed $10M.
 While Non-Loyalty sales were initially dominant, Loyalty revenue share climbed rapidly—from just 11% in 2019 to over 53% by 2021, where it has remained steady through 2022.

 * However, most of that shift is appears to be due to a drop in overall revenue, not growth in Loyalty revenue.
 As total revenue declined, Loyalty came to represent a larger share of sales.
 The increase in share looks positive at first glance, but it’s appears to it's due to Non-Loyalty is falling, not because Loyalty revenue is growing quickly.